Pharmaceutical: Injectables

 • External Decontamination / Decon Isolators

-• Half-Suit / Glove-Assisted Isolators and Smart Glove Leak Testers
+• Smart Glove Leak Testers

 Key design features across Schematic’s injectable isolator systems include: